wwwg/wasmdec/README.md

 ```
 Make sure the recursive flag is set to clone all the submodules.
 ## Building
 First of all if u don't have /usr/local/lib folder, create it.
+And install pyenv with homebrew `brew install pyenv` and install python 2.7.18 with `pyenv install 2.7.18` run `pyenv global 2.7.18` `export PATH="$(pyenv root)/shims:$PATH"
+eval "$(pyenv init -)"` add this to your terminal preferences file.
+Then type `source <path of your terminal preferences file>`.
+Restart your terminal and check python version with `python --version` if you see Python 2.7.18 now you are ready for build!
 To build wasmdec and install all of it's dependencies, run `sudo make all` in the `wasmdec` directory.
 GCC 7 or higher is reccomended.

 ## Usage